djscheuf/journeymans-blog/source/_posts/primer-read-code.md

   - img/post_img/code_wall.jpg
 ---

-Early last year, my bother had an odd request for me.
+Early last year, my brother had an odd request for me.
 He's a Patent Lawyer and he wanted pointers on how to read source code for an application.
 Now any developer worth his salt would agree, that is a tall order.
 It takes a long while to develop the skill to read most programming languages, just like in early childhood it takes a few years to get the hang of reading a normal human language.

 But it sounded like a fun challenge so I gave it a shot.
 Naturally I included some caveats, but the results are a good place to start.
 So I would like to share my Primer on 'How to Read Source Code' for a non-developer.
 But first, the caveats: